24127135/RevivoAI/README.md

 poetry run python app.py
 ```

-If you want to run the backend API explicitly, you can also start it with:
+To run the backend API explicitly, you can start it with:

 ```bash
 poetry run python -m uvicorn backend.main:app --port 8000 --reload